seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Poor harmless fly,
 That, with his pretty buzzing melody,
 Came here to make us merry! and thou hast
-kill’d him.
+kill'd him.

 **MARCUS ANDRONICUS**
-Pardon me, sir; it was a black ill-favor’d fly,
+Pardon me, sir; it was a black ill-favor'd fly,
-Like to the empress’ Moor; therefore I kill’d him.
+Like to the empress' Moor; therefore I kill'd him.

 **TITUS ANDRONICUS**
 O, O, O,